thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/5. Submit Your App/fire-app-builder-submit-your-app.md

 {% include image.html  file="firetv/fireappbuilder/images/fireappbuilder-appdescription2ndscreen" type="png" alt="Second screen of short description" %}

-Keep readability in mind as you write this description.
+This is why your short description should typically be 3-5 sentences.
 Additionally, if you offer purchasing within your app, Amazon will append the following note at the end of your description:

 >PLEASE NOTE: This app contains in-app purchasing, which allow you to buy items within the app using actual money.
 On Amazon devices, you can configure parental controls from the device Settings menu by selecting Parental Controls.

 {% include tip.html content="For tips on writing descriptions, see [Writing an Effective App Description](https://developer.amazon.com/blogs/post/Tx1461GEX9QNBFB/Writing-an-Effective-App-Description-Marketing-Tip-of-the-Day-1.html) on the Amazon Developer Blog." %}

-**Long description**: A description of your app for use on the Amazon.com website.
+**Long description**: A longer description of your app for use on the Amazon.com website.
 Maximum characters: 4000.
 Unlike the Short description, the Long description preserves your paragraph breaks.
 The Long description is published in the "Product description" section on the Appstore web page for your app.
 You can view examples of "Product descriptions" on any app in the [Appstore](https://www.amazon.com/mobile-apps/b?ie=UTF8&node=2350149011).

-**Product feature bullets**: Three to five concise app features, each on a new line.
+**Product feature bullets**: 3-5 concise app features, each on a new line.
 These lines (which get formatted as bullet points) appear on your app's Appstore web page in a section called "Product features."

 **Keywords**: Search terms used to increase the discoverability of your app.
 Use a comma or white space to separate your terms.
 These keywords influence searches on the Amazon.com website as well as searches that use Fire TV's search feature.

+Although [voice search][implementing-search-fire-tv#voicesearch] won't target your app unless you add it to the [Fire TV catalog][integrating-your-catalog-with-fire-tv], voice search will look at the keywords here and surface your app if relevant.
+These keywords can be especially helpful if your app name contains phonetics that speech recognition can't easily parse (for example, "writing" might be interpreted as "riding").

 {% include tip.html content="Keep in mind that your app's discoverability often depends on the text you use in your descriptions and keywords.
 Target words your users will search for." %}